nicksstapleton/blog/_posts/2023-09-07-logos-discounts.md

 If nothing else, you pay for the resources you want and get hundreds of others thrown in at little or no extra cost.

-If you want help picking out a base package, read my [Logos Buyer’s Guide](https://www.nickstapleton.me/logos-buyers-guide/).
+If you want direction and help picking out a base package, read my [Logos Buyer’s Guide](https://www.nickstapleton.me/logos-buyers-guide/).

 ## 3. Academic Student Discount